aspose-3d/Aspose-3D-Reference-Tutorials/3d/english/java/load-and-save/detect-3d-file-formats/_index.md

 ---
-title: Aspose 3D Java: How to Read 3D Files in Java
+title: 'Detect and Read 3D Files in Java with Aspose 3D'
-linktitle: Aspose 3D Java: How to Read 3D Files in Java
+linktitle: 'Detect and Read 3D Files in Java with Aspose 3D'
 second_title: Aspose.3D Java API
 description: Learn how to read 3D files in Java with Aspose 3D Java by efficiently detecting 3D file formats.
 This guide shows a fast, zero‑dependency solution for any Java project.
 weight: 11